-For the holy LORD of Israel keeps our defender and king.

-In a vision of old you did speak in this way to the one whom you loved: "A crown I have set on the hero I chose to be over the people

-"I found my servant David, and anointed with holy oil.
-My hand will be with him forever, my arm will give him strength.
+- 18 For the holy LORD of Israel keeps our defender and king. - 19 In a vision of old you did speak in this way to the one whom you loved: 'A crown I have set on the hero - 'I found my servant David, and anointed with holy oil. - My hand will be with him forever, my arm will give him strength.

-"No enemy will dare to assail him, nor the wicked to oppress him; but his foes I will shatter before him, I will strike down those who hate him.

-"My loyal love shall attend him, and I will lift him to honor.
-I will set his hand on the sea, and his right hand on the rivers.

-"As for him, he will call me 'My father, my God, and my rock of salvation.'
-And I will make him my firstborn, highest of kings on the earth.

-"My love will I keep for him ever, my covenant with him shall stand fast.
-His line will I make everlasting, and his throne as the days of the heavens.

-"If his children forsake my law, and walk not as I have ordained;

-if they profane my statutes, and do not keep my commandments;

-"I will punish their sin with the rod, their iniquity with scourges.
-Put my love will I not take from him

-But my love will I not take from him, nor will I belie my faithfulness.

-"I will not profane my covenant by changing the word that has passed my lips.
-Once have I solemnly sworn and I would not lie to David,

-"that his line should endure forever, and his throne as the sun before me, firm as the moon which for ever and ever is fixed in the sky."
-Psalms 89:38
+I chose to be over the people

+- 'No enemy will dare to assail him, nor the wicked to oppress him; - but his foes I will shatter before him, I will strike down those who hate him. - 'My loyal love shall attend him, and I will lift him to honour. - I will set his hand on the sea, and his right hand on the rivers. - 'As for him, he will call me "My father, my God, and my rock of salvation." - And I will make him my firstborn, highest of kings on the earth. - 'My love will I keep for him ever, my covenant with him shall stand fast. - His line will I make everlasting, and his throne as the days of the heavens. - 'If his children forsake my law, and walk not as I have ordained; - if they profane my statutes, and do not keep my commandments; - 'I will punish their sin with the rod, their iniquity with scourges. - But my love will I not take from him, nor will I belie my faithfulness. - 'I will not profane my covenant by changing the word that has passed my lips. - 35 Once have I solemnly sworn and I would not lie to David, - 'that his line should endure forever, and his throne as the sun before me, - firm as the moon which for ever and ever is fixed in the sky.'

-But you have cast off in contempt, and been furious with your anointed.
-You have spurned the covenant with your servant, and his sacred crown dashed to the ground.
-You have broken down all his walls, and laid his bulwarks in ruins.
-All who pass on their way despoil him, the scorn of his neighbors is he now.
-You have given his foes the victory, and made all his enemies glad.
-You have turned back his sword from the foe, you did not lift him up in the battle.
-The sceptre you took from his hand, and his throne you did hurl to the ground.
-You have shortened the days of his youth, and covered him with shame.
-Selah How long, LORD will you hide you forever?
-How long are the fires of your wrath to burn?
-Remember, LORD, the shortness of life how fleeting you made all people.
-Who can live without seeing death?
+- 38 But you have cast off in contempt, and been furious with your anointed. - You have spurned the covenant with your servant, and his sacred crown dashed to the ground. - You have broken down all his walls, and laid his bulwarks in ruins. - All who pass on their way despoil him, the scorn of his neighbours is he now. - You have given his foes the victory, and made all his enemies glad. - You have turned back his sword from the foe, you did not lift him up in the battle. - 44 The sceptre you took from his hand, and his throne you did hurl to the ground. - You have shortened the days of his youth, and covered him with shame.

+- How long, LORD will you hide you forever?
+How long are the fires of your wrath to burn? - Remember, LORD, the shortness of life how fleeting you made all people. - 48 Who can live without seeing death?
 Who can rescue their life from the clutch of Sheol?

-0.1.1 Where, LORD, is your kindness of old, which you in your faithfulness swore to David?
-Selah Remember, O LORD, how your servants are mocked, how I bear in my heart the scorn of all nations The scorn which your enemies hurl, O LORD, which they hurl at the footsteps of your anointed.
+- Where, LORD, is your kindness of old, which you in your faithfulness swore to David? - 50 Remember, O LORD, how your servants are mocked, how I bear in my heart the scorn of all nations - 51 The scorn which your enemies hurl, O LORD, which they hurl at the footsteps of your anointed.

 Blest be the LORD, for ever and ever.
-Amen and Amen
+Amen and Amen.